ben-marlin/coinflip/src/main/java/edu/guilford/README.md

 ## Build the JFrame

-You will recall from the JFrame drawing project how to get started.
+You should recall from the JFrame drawing project how to get started.
 If not, open that project repo in a browser window so you can look back at it.

 Start by creating a class: File > New File > Java File > Class > CoinFlip.
 As some of us have learned the hard way, don't type the .java - let the computer supply that part!